ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 This document explains how to choose and use passwords for your work.
 The formal rules about passwords are in the [User Password Management](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/#user-password-management) section of the [IT Security - Technical Controls Policy][tcp].

+Passwords should be:
+- at least 8 characters long
+- unlimited in length
+- not obvious

 To access a system for the first time, you get a first-time or [single-use](#single-use-passwords) password.
 You must change the password before doing any other MOJ work on that system.
 This applies to all the systems you access, for example:

 - your account on a new work-provided laptop
 - a shared account for accessing a data analytics service
 - all supplier or vendor supplied accounts

-In general, you must change a password whenever:
+You must change a password whenever:

 - there has been a security incident involving your account or password, for example if you think someone has guessed your password or you have used the same password on other accounts
 - there has been a security incident involving the service that you access using the password, for example if someone broke into the system that provides the service you use